Choosing between Kestra and n8n for workflow automation comes down to five questions:

 Kestra is a declarative workflow orchestration platform that uses YAML to define data pipelines, infrastructure automation, and event-driven workflows. n8n is a visual workflow automation platform with a canvas editor, code fallback, and a built-in AI agent framework.

-ZoomInfo is a B2B data and GTM platform providing 500M contacts, 100M companies, 135M+ verified phone numbers, 200M+ verified business email addresses, intent signals, and the GTM Context Graph intelligence layer.
+ZoomInfo is an all-in-one AI GTM Platform providing 500M contacts, 100M companies, 135M+ verified phone numbers, 200M+ verified business email addresses, intent signals, and the GTM Context Graph intelligence layer.
 Kestra and n8n automate workflows; ZoomInfo provides the data and intelligence that flow through them.

 Which is better for data engineering workflows: Kestra or n8n?